List of Homeland characters: Majid Javadi

-Played by Shaun Toub, Majid Javadi is the Deputy Intelligence Chief of Iran, who engineered the bombing on the CIA (for which Nicholas Brody was publicly framed).
-Javadi had worked with Saul in the past but betrayed him when he killed several American hostages who Saul was attempting to extradite from Iran.
+Played by Shaun Toub, Majid Javadi is the Deputy Intelligence Chief of Iran, who financed the bombing of the CIA headquarters (for which Nicholas Brody was publicly framed).
+Javadi had worked with Saul in the past but betrayed him when he killed several American hostages who Saul was attempting to extradite from Iran during the Iranian Revolution in 1979.
 In retaliation, Saul helped Javadi's wife and son escape to the United States.
-After the bombing, he attempts to turn Carrie against the CIA, but the plan fails and he is blackmailed into becoming a CIA asset when Carrie and Saul find that he had embezzled millions from his own nation to fund the attack.
+After the bombing, Javadi attempts to turn Carrie against the CIA, but the plan fails and he is blackmailed into becoming a CIA asset after Saul and Fara Sherazi find that he had embezzled millions from his own nation to fund the attack.
 On his way to meet with Saul, Javadi takes a detour to the new residence of his ex-wife and daughter-in-law, and brutally murders them both before surrendering himself to Carrie and Quinn (who are too late to arrive).
 Saul has Javadi return to Iran as the CIA's asset; Javadi complies, given that his only alternative is to return to his country as an enemy of the state.
 Saul engineers a special operation to have Brody assassinate Danesh Akbari, Javadi's superior, allowing Javadi to become the IRGC's Intelligence Chief and help advance American interests in the Middle East.

-Years later, Saul covertly meets with Javadi in the West Bank amid rumors in Washington that Iran is running a parallel nuclear program, thereby violating the terms of their agreement with the IAEA.
+In season 6, Saul covertly meets with Javadi in the West Bank amid rumors in Washington that Iran is running a parallel nuclear program with North Korea, thereby violating the terms of their agreement with the IAEA.
 Javadi denies it, and later comes to the U.S. himself, seeking political asylum after his dealings with the Americans are leaked to the Iranian government.
 Saul promises Javadi protection if he confirms with President-elect Keane that Iran is not contravening the nuclear treaty.
 Javadi agrees, but reverses course at the meeting with Keane, stating that Iran is indeed running an underground nuclear program.
 He explains to Saul that he made a deal with Dar Adal for his own protection, but Dar ultimately betrays Javadi to Mossad, who capture him.
 Carrie later finds Javadi's phone at the scene of his extraction, which contains footage from an interrogation of an Iranian Mossad asset who confirms that Iran is not violating the treaty.